 Overheads — the foundation

 Overheads capture the whole kit and especially the cymbals, so they’re the heart of your drum sound — get these right first.
 A pair of small-diaphragm condensers is ideal; large vs small-diaphragm condensers explains why.
-Common setups:
+Common setups, which build on the standard stereo recording techniques:

 - Spaced pair: two mics above the kit, equal distance from the snare, for a wide stereo image.